mroberts1/BOOTSTRA.386/manual/index.md

 I look around the room, this is somehow working.

-"Instead of a physical keyboard there's one on the screen itself, which is a multi-touch screen.
+"Instead of a physical keyboard there's one on the screen itself, which is multi-touch.
 I can type with my thumbs or gesturally slide over the letters.
 The box can handle that processing just fine.
 This allows a single device for any alphabet.
 Also it's a better use of space.
 When I don't need to type I get the whole screen to engage."

 "What's that on the back" Orion raises his finger.